 COVID response initiatives related to the provision of personal protection equipment in 11 African countries demonstrated our ongoing commitment.
 Mercy Ships Canada also has two staff members that work internationally with Mercy Ships to help prepare for and carry out program work.

-Global partnerships and innovation in program delivery are being used to carry out additional activities in 2021.
-As a result, more hope and healing will continue in Senegal as Mercy Ships plans to resume work there early in 2022.
+Global partnerships and innovation in program delivery are being used to carry out additional activities in 2022.